cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int HOST_REMOVE
    :outertype: CloudSimTags

-   Defines the tag that represents a request to a Datacenter to remove a Host or list of Hosts from a Datacenter.
+   Denotes a request to a Datacenter to remove a Host or list of Hosts from a Datacenter.
 The \ :java:ref:`SimEvent.getData()`\  must be the ID of the Host that will be removed from the Datacenter they belong to.
 For this event, it's used the ID instead of the Host itself because the Host instance with the specified ID should be looked into the Datacenter Host list in order to remove it.
 A Host should be removed in case of maintenance or failure but there isn't such a distinction yet, so a failure is simulated to remove the Host.
 The source of such events is the \ :java:ref:`CloudInformationService`\ .

 ICMP_PKT_RETURN
 ^^^^^^^^^^^^^^^